Post: How to Personalize the Candidate Journey with Recruitment Automation: A Step-by-Step Guide

 1. Day 0 (trigger: email opt-in or job alert signup) — Welcome message confirming their alert preferences with a link to relevant open roles matching their indicated function.

-2. Day 3 — A piece of employer brand content specific to their indicated function: a team profile, a day-in-the-life article, or a short video from someone in a comparable role.
+2. Day 3 — Employer brand content specific to their indicated function: a team profile, a day-in-the-life article, or a short video from someone in a comparable role.
 Not a job posting — a reason to care.

 3. Day 10 — A low-friction invitation: a virtual open house, an upcoming webinar, or a link to apply for a specific role with a personalized subject line referencing the function they browsed.